kosmo-dev/kosmo-dev/README.md

 Passionate iOS developer with a strong drive for innovation and user-centric app development.
 Transitioned from a hobbyist to a skilled professional through self-learning and dedicated practice.

-You can check my pinned projects to get info about my last projects.

 ### Languages and tools ###

 ![Swift](https://img.shields.io/badge/swift-F54A2A?style=for-the-badge&logo=swift&logoColor=white)